Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 c1
 ```

-To see node abilities in advance let's define the following graph, which represent cities and the connection between them.

 The code defines a node called city which has a property called name and an ability called set_name. set_name sets the name property to "c1" and prints a message to the console using std.out().